elmiko/elmiko.github.io/_posts/2014-03-26-rhel-openstack-sahara-environment-configuration-notes.markdown

 8. start sahara, `sahara-api --config-file <sahara venv>/etc/sahara.conf`

+   *Update* This should be run as root, otherwise it will fail to use the proper net namespace commands due to permissions.

 9. confirm it is working

     I confirmed this by sourcing the `keystonerc_admin`(as produced by